Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

 Ansible role to configure OPNsense firewalls.

-This is the [RLS](https://github.com/Rosa-Luxemburgstiftung-Berlin) fork of the original from https://github.com/naturalis/ansible-opnsense.
+This is the [RLS](https://github.com/Rosa-Luxemburgstiftung-Berlin) detached fork of the original from https://github.com/naturalis/ansible-opnsense.

 **As of Oct 5, 2023 this became the main repository, as the original was removed (see [#35](https://github.com/Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/issues/35)).**
 We like to thank [@rudibroekhuizen](https://github.com/rudibroekhuizen) and all other contributors from [@naturalis](https://github.com/naturalis) for their greate work and we are happy to use their contributions as a base for further development.